saucelabs/saucectl/CONTRIBUTING.md

 10. Even though we call these "rules" above, they are actually just guidelines.
 Since you've read all the rules, you now know that.

 If you are having trouble getting into the mood of idiomatic Go, we recommend reading through [Effective Go](https://golang.org/doc/effective_go.html).
 The [Go Blog](https://blog.golang.org) is also a great resource.
 Drinking the kool-aid is a lot easier than going thirsty.

+## Releasing saucectl

+`saucectl` uses [GoReleaser](https://goreleaser.com/) to create releases.
+Everything that is required to do is to push a new tag upstream.
+A GitHub Actions [pipeline](https://github.com/saucelabs/saucectl-internal/actions?query=workflow%3A%22saucectl+release%22) is then triggered that runs GoReleaser with the right parameters.
+Before creating a new tag, check out the [latest releases](https://github.com/saucelabs/saucectl-internal/releases) and follow [semantic versioning](https://semver.org/).

+A release will automatically trigger:
+- an update to the [Homebrew Formulae](https://github.com/saucelabs/homebrew-saucectl)
+- a new release of [node-saucectl](https://github.com/saucelabs/node-saucectl)

+Double check that these updates have happened.